-I was pretty excited when I saw the bivy for sale on White-blaze.
-Katabatic was out of stock, and it was exactly the size and specifications I wanted.
-It was brand new, and never used, so I jumped on it!
+I was excited when I saw the bivy for sale on White-blaze.
+Katabatic was out of stock, and it was exactly the size and specification I wanted.
+The bivy was brand new, and had never been used, so made the purchase.

 My Bivy Requirements

 My Bivy Requirements for long distance hiking remain the same.

 - Light Weight – Light weight is important on long distance hikes, but not as much for section hikes.
 I don't usually take a lot of time off when I hike long distances, so to combat fatigue I work to reduce weight.